 How to Stuff a Turkey

-The perfectly roasted and stuffed turkey is the centerpiece of many a holiday table.
-Here's your step-by-step guide to stuffing a turkey.
+A beautifully roasted and stuffed turkey is the iconic centerpiece of many a holiday table.
+But, there's more to stuffing a turkey than just...stuffing a turkey.
+Here's your step-by-step guide to stuffing a turkey the right way.

 Before we start stuffing, let's talk food safety for a hot second.
-Food safety is a significant concern when dealing with stuffing.
-The USDA doesn't recommend against stuffing a turkey (although it frowns on pre-stuffed turkeys prepared by stores and restaurants), but warns that home cooks should use a thermometer to make sure the stuffing has reached 165 degrees before serving.
+Food safety is a significant concern when dealing with stuffing because the warm, moist interior of a turkey is a perfect breeding ground for harmful bacteria.
+The USDA doesn't recommend against stuffing a turkey (although it frowns on pre-stuffed turkeys prepared by stores and restaurants), but warns that home cooks should use a thermometer to make sure the stuffing has reached 165 degrees F (75 degrees C) before serving.
+(This instant-read digital meat thermometer is a top-seller on Amazon.)
 If the stuffing is any cooler, it's a potential source of foodborne illness.